Adafruit Industries: Feather development boards

+A fairly complete list of Feather form factor boards, FeatherWings and accessories has been compiled into a GitHub Awesome List.

 Adafruit Learning System

-In addition to manufacturing and selling electronic devices, Adafruit regularly publishes tutorials featuring their products.
-The tutorials show how to build projects, highlighting their products' abilities and strengths.
-The site hosts close to 2400 guides and articles written by collaborators.
-The guides range from teardowns of existing wearable electronic devices to 3D printing projects to overview and introduction of Adafruit merchandise and how to build projects.
+Adafruit publishes tutorials-nearly 3,000 as of 2024—that show how to build projects with their products, tear down wearable electronic devices, 3D printing, and more.
+The company also hosts articles written by collaborators.

 Presence on YouTube

 Adafruit Industries has a substantial presence on the online video streaming website YouTube.
 The channel has been active since April 2, 2006.
-The company was awarded a YouTube Silver Play Button in August 2015 for having surpassed 100,000 subscribers and, as of October 2022, has 420,000 subscribers.
+The company was awarded a YouTube Silver Play Button in August 2015 when it surpassed 100,000 subscribers; as of January 2025, it had 450,000.
 Adafruit creates different types of videos, all on electronics, with most featuring one of their products.
 Each week, several live shows are streamed.

 Ask an Engineer

 This weekly show was started in 2010 in Fried's living room.
 The concept was that viewers could ask her questions about engineering while she was assembling an electronics kit and Phillip Torrone, her spouse, was preparing shipments.
 The show is broadcast on YouTube with behind-the-scenes content available on Discord.
 The company states that this is the longest-running live electronics show.
 Some of the sections of the stream are new products where Fried demonstrates new products; Time Travel, where the hosts look back on the world of makers, hackers, artists and engineers and often highlight a special person or event; 3D Printing, where they showcase a special project or product related to the industry; a Q&A session; and a trivia question, where the first viewer with the correct answer wins a product.
 There is sometimes a section dedicated to Raspberry Pi and Arduino news and a section where the hosts read a positive email they have received.
 The show airs on Wednesdays at 8PM ET on the company's YouTube channel and is still run by Limor Fried and Phillip Torrone, with guests often present.
 As of February 2016, there have been almost 200 editions of the show, totalling almost 7 million minutes watched, a half million video views and 33 thousand playlist views.